-During the mining operation, a stockpile will be maintained adjacent to the primary crushing plant to be used as supplemental feed as required to meet production targets, weather events and as mill feed in the later years of the operation.
+During the mining operation, a stockpile will be maintained adjacent to the primary crushing plant to meet production targets in the event of weather related mining interruptions and as mill feed in the later years of the operation.
 Waste rock will be hauled to dedicated waste management facilities near the open pits.

 Extensive feasibility level test work was completed by SGS, using representative run-of-mine composites, that confirmed the material from the Volta Grande mineral deposits is amenable to a conventional crush, grind, gravity concentration, leach and carbon-in-pulp (CIP) flow sheet.

 Test work results indicated that 40% to 50% of the gold will be recovered in a gravity concentrate.
 The overall estimated gold recovery based on all ore types being processed during the life of mine is 93%.